gklobu/gklobu/README.md

 ### What are your research interests?

-🧪 Mostly research methods, but I'm also into Bayesian stats, social media, news media, and cognitive science
+🧪 Mostly research methods, but I'm also into social media, news media, and cognitive science

 📚 Also interested in learning more about computational social sciences and the digital humanities